-To be approved, Proposal No. 2 regarding the amendment of the Company's Amended and Restated Certificate of Incorporation to increase the authorized number of shares of common stock must receive a "For" vote from the holders of a majority of the Company's common stock having voting power outstanding on the record date for the Annual Meeting.
+To be approved, Proposal 2 regarding the amendment of the Company's Amended and Restated Certificate of Incorporation to increase the authorized number of shares of common stock must receive a "For" vote from the holders of a majority of the Company's common stock having voting power outstanding on the record date for the Annual Meeting.
 If you "Abstain" from voting, it will have the same effect as an "Against" vote.
 Broker non-votes will have the same effect as "Against" votes.

-To be approved, Proposal 3 regarding ratification of the selection of the independent registered public accounting firm must receive a "For" vote from the majority of shares present and entitled to vote either in person or by proxy.
+To be approved, Proposals 3, 4 and 6 regarding amendment of the 2004 Equity Incentive Plan, approval, on an advisory basis, of the compensation of the named executive officers and ratification of the selection of the independent registered public accounting firm must receive a "For" vote from the majority of shares present and entitled to vote either in person or by proxy.
 If you "Abstain" from voting, it will have the same effect as an "Against" vote.
-Broker non-votes will have no effect.
+Broker nonvotes will have no effect.